Barcelona confirm Koeman as new coach on contract to 2022 | Goal.com

 Barcelona confirm Koeman as new coach on contract to 2022

-Barcelona have confirmed Ronaldo Koeman's as their new permanent head coach on a contract set to run until 2022.
+Barcelona have confirmed Ronald Koeman as their new permanent head coach on a contract set to run until 2022.

 The Dutchman has left his post in charge of the Netherlands national team to replace Quique Setien in the Camp Nou hot seat.